-A short trip over the Divide to to Georgetown allows a taste of the Outback.
-A very different avifauna to that fond in Wet Tropics around Cairns.
-During the dry season the dams around Georgetown act as magnets to the birds from the surrounding dry country and they come in large numbers to drink especially early in the morning and late afternoon when to the dams while honeyeaters and fairywrens are in the surrounding bush.
+A short trip over the Divide to to Georgetown allows the traveller a taste of the Outback.
+A very different avifauna to that found in Wet Tropics around Cairns can be found.
+During the dry season the dams around Georgetown act as magnets to the birds from the surrounding dry country and they come in large numbers to drink especially early in the morning and late afternoon. parrots and finches to the dams while honeyeaters and fairywrens are amongst the birds that can be found in the surrounding bush.

 From AU$1025.00 per person (group of 6)

 There are no internal flights on this tour.

 A very different avifauna than is found in the Wet Tropics around Cairns.
 The dams around Georgetown act as a magnet to the birds who come in to drink at dawn and dusk from the surrounding dry country.

 This is not a difficult tour and can be undertaken by anyone with a moderate level of fitness.
 While the drive to Georgetown takes about 4 hours there will be frequent stops along the way for birding and the road is sealed for most of the journey.
 The temperature can get very hot in the middle of the day, but your room and the vehicle will be air conditioned.

 This is in comfortable en-suite rooms at a motel with a swimming pool.

 There are hot springs at Innot along the way where you can bathe if you wish and the lava tubes at Undarra are geologically very interesting.
 Accommodation is available at both these places.